craftercms/docs/source/developers/projects/craftercms/index.rst

 ||                         || default                                                            |
 +--------------------------+---------------------------------------------------------------------+

 Let's look at an example on how to start an authoring environment using the scripts we discussed above.
-To start the authoring environment, go to your Crafter CMS install folder then run the following:
+To start the authoring environment, go to your CrafterCMS install folder then run the following:

     .. code-block:: bash